-Sweden has much to offer visitors and photographers - beautiful rugged shorelines, ancient towns, and vast boreal forests.
-Sweden's cities are vibrant, rich in history and architecture, and just steps away from lakes and mountains.
+Sweden has much to offer visitors, especially those with cameras: beautiful rugged shorelines, ancient towns, and vast boreal forests.
+Sweden's vibrant cities, rich in history, architecture, lakes, and mountains are a fabulous combination for taking beautiful pictures.

 No matter what time of the year you're visiting Sweden or where your travels take you, breathtaking places to photograph can be found all around the country.

 Summer in 13th-century Old Town is stunning from every angle.
 While most major European cities have their own Old Town, Stockholm's is unique because it's located on Gamla Stan island.
 A mix of colorful medieval buildings, tight cobblestone streets, and the king's official residence, Gamla Stan is also famous for its old merchants' houses surrounding Stortorget, the oldest public square in Stockholm.
 You'll find beautiful pictures at every turn.

 Accommodation: Where to Stay in Stockholm: Best Areas & Hotels